A flight number is simply a unique identifier for a flight.

 Cargo flights have flight numbers in some instances.

-Can Flight Numbers Be the Same Between Airlines?
+Flight Numbers Can Be the Same Between Airlines

 Flight numbers can be the same between airlines.